 2 Chronicles 7:14 English Standard Version (ESV)

-Wednesdays – Usually the 3rd Wednesday in the month we have Vital Prayer currently online via Zoom.
+Wednesdays – Usually the 3rd Wednesday in the month we have Vital Prayer meeting, check the church diary.
 Once a month we meet as a whole church family rather than in smaller homegroups for our main time of prayer.
 We believe that prayer is vital to the life of the church and so we dedicate time for teaching on how and why we should pray followed by up to an hour of prayer and worship.
 We believe that to reap a harvest we must first sow in prayer.

-Sundays – First Sunday in each month Margaret opens her home at 7pm (currently this is held via Zoom) to pray for our missionaries.
+Sundays – First Sunday in each month Margaret hosts a meeting at 7.30pm at The Village Hub to pray for our missionaries.

 Sunday mornings include activities for children of all ages.
-During the month there are a number of activities for Children and Young people.
-There are also a number of online meetings, check in the Church Calendar, under Church Events.
+During the month there are a number of activities for Children and Young people, check in the Church Calendar, under Church Events.

 A time of fun, craft and a lively bible story ending with supper.
 The third Thursday of each month (No Messy Church in August & it will be the 2nd Thursday in December).
 For more information please contact the church office.
 We also have regular family socials and time together over the year.